bob-erdman/developer-dot/communications/dev-guide_geo_soap/getting-started/sample-messages.md

 </s:Envelope>
 {% endhighlight%}

-For more sample requests, see <a class="dev-guide-link" href="/communications/dev-guide_geo_soap/customizing-transactions/sample-transactions/">Customizing Transactions</a>.
+For more sample requests, see <a class="dev-guide-link" href="/communications/dev-guide_geo_soap/customizing-geocoding-requests/index/">Customizing Geocoding Requests</a>.

 Sample code for other languages, such as C# and Java, can be found on <a class="dev-guide-link" href="https://github.com/Avalara/Communications-Developer-Content/tree/master/afc_saaspro_geo/sample_code/">GitHub</a>.